tefkah/emacs-docs/README.md

 Only documentation for Emacs core and Emacs packages will be included, which must satisfy the following requirements:

-1. Be licensed under a free documentation license such as the GNU Free Documentation License 1.3, Creative Commons Attribution 4.0 or Creative Commons Attribution-Share-Alike 4.0 License, etc. This EXCLUDES documentation licensed under the GPLv3, as it's incompatible with the GFDL.
+1. Be licensed under a free documentation license such as the GNU Free Documentation License 1.3 or Creative Commons Attribution 4.0 license.
+To the best of my knowledge I cannot include GLPv3 licensed materials under the GFDLv1.3 license governing the contents of the website, so at the time of writing (30 Nov 2021) I will not add manuals with such a license.
 2. Are available in either Markdown or big-single-page HTML format.
+3. Are authoritative references on parts of GNU Emacs or packages interacting with GNU Emacs.

-Point 1. excludes Magit from being included, sadly.
+Point 1. excludes Magit from being included, ~sadly~ for now, see https://github.com/ThomasFKJorna/emacs-docs/#1 for up to date discussion.

 ## FAQs